"If I wanted to make something that actually made a difference, I would make a documentary" - Neill Blomkamp

 We are building on our long-standing relationships with international film schools and universities to offer semester-based practical modules in film-making as credit-bearing components of a degree.

-OUTREACH AND VOCATIONAL TRAINING
+ONGOING VOCATIONAL TRAINING